starnowski/posmulten/README.md

 TODO

 # Setting of type for tenant identifier value
 TODO

+# Setting the property name that stores tenant identifier value
+TODO

+# Setting function name that returns the current tenant identifier
+TODO

 # Setting function name that checks if current tenant has authorities to a table row